David Gitin: Background

 Gitin was born in Buffalo, New York on December 19, 1941.
-He graduated from the State University of New York at Buffalo with a B.A. in 1966; from San Francisco State College with an M.A. in 1971; and did graduate study at the University of Wisconsin in Madison from 1972-1973.
+He graduated from the State University of New York at Buffalo with a B.A. in 1966; from San Francisco State College with an M.A. in 1971; and did graduate study at the University of Wisconsin in Madison from 1972 to 1973.

-He lived in San Francisco's Haight-Ashbury district from 1967-70 where he was part of the Straight Theatre and the cofounder of the Poets' Theatre in 1968.
+He lived in San Francisco's Haight-Ashbury district from 1967 to 1970 where he was part of the Straight Theatre and the cofounder of the Poets' Theatre in 1968.
 At the I-Thou Coffeehouse, he directed a series of readings by the leading poets of the day while he worked as a counter person.
 At San Francisco State College (now University), he was a professor at the new Free University of San Francisco.
-Not making money as a poet he went to work at Greyhound Lines as a baggage clerk from 1968-70.
+Not making money as a poet he went to work at Greyhound Lines as a baggage clerk from 1968 to 1970.
 Subsequent jobs included manager of the Full Moon Bookstore, San Francisco, 1971.
 He held many different jobs, from coffeehouse counter person to postal clerk, social caseworker, record salesperson and library page.
 After a period in Cotati, California he eventually settled in Monterey, California, working as a jazz disc jockey as well as teaching English at Monterey Peninsula College, Hartnell College and Fort Ord and producing a reading series that included Carl Rakosi, Michael McClure, Ron Silliman, Allan Kornblum, Lorenzo Thomas, Jeanine Pommy Vega, Diane di Prima, Maureen Owen and Bernadette Mayer to name just a few.

 He also taught at the University of Wisconsin Extension School, Madison in 1971, as professor of English, 1971–74; and at Chapman University, Orange, California, professor of English, 1974.
 His final teaching position was at Monterey Peninsula College.
-He was a professor of humanities there from 1974-2007.
+He was a professor of humanities there from 1974 to 2007.
 After retirement he moved to Key Largo, Florida to live with his reunited teenage love, Gloria Avner.

-His work was influenced by the writings and friendship of Allen Ginsberg, Charles Olson, and Robert Creeley before he moved to San Francisco in the mid-60s where he co-founded Poets Theater with Jim Wilson, edited the small press magazine Bricoleur, and produced radio programs for KPFA in Berkeley from 1967-71.
+His work was influenced by the writings and friendship of Allen Ginsberg, Charles Olson, and Robert Creeley before he moved to San Francisco in the mid-60s where he co-founded Poets Theater with Jim Wilson, edited the small press magazine Bricoleur, and produced radio programs for KPFA in Berkeley from 1967 to 1971.